sureshk75/storm_farm/README.md

 # Storm Farm
 Storm Farm script enhanced by AlphaQ2

 Windows executable is available in [Releases](https://github.com/sureshk75/storm_farm/releases/).
 The prerequisites mentioned below are NOT required to run the executable.
-COA will need to be switched from fullscreen mode to windowed mode by pressing *ALT* + *ENTER* before using this app.
+*NOTE: False positive trojan is detected by a few Anti-Virus suites.
+Refer to the included VirusTotal results as referenced in the download.*

 The following packages are required for the source code:
 - PySide6